NTSB: 13-year-old drove pickup in Texas crash that killed 9

 Sousa was from Portugal's southern coast, where he graduated from high school last summer before heading to college in the U.S., said Renata Afonso, head of the Escola Secundária de Loulé.

-"We knew all those people on board," Tonya Collum said.
-"Basically the whole team is gone or in the hospital."

-The University of the Southwest is a private, Christian college located in Hobbs, New Mexico, near the state line with Texas.

-A memorial was set up Wednesday at the course near campus where the team practices.
-There were flowers, golf balls and a handmade sign with a cross and the initials USW.
+A memorial was set up Wednesday at the golf course near campus where the team practices, with flowers, golf balls and a handmade sign.
+Counseling and religious services were made available on campus.

-"It's the very least we could to for the players, and of course Coach James," said Rockwind Community Links Manager Ben Kirkes.

-The university said on Twitter that counseling and religious services would be available on campus.
+About 150 people turned out Thursday evening to remember Jackson Zinn at Texas Roadhouse, a restaurant where he worked and met his girlfriend of five months.

+"We met here exactly at this table," said Maddy Russell, 20, of Hobbs.
+"He was my heart."

 Bleed reported from Little Rock, Arkansas, and Snow reported from Phoenix.
 Associated Press writers Jake Bleiberg and Jamie Stengle in Dallas, Rob Gillies in Toronto and Barry Hatton in Lisbon contributed to this report.